 - Are you currently looking for a more impactful and challenging way to train?

-- Are you currently engaged in HIIT workouts?
+- Do you currently engage in HIIT workouts?

 One method of training that has always been a prescription for training in my camp involves the application of HIIT workouts.
-In case you’re not familiar HIIT stands for High Intensity Interval Training and is pronounced “hit.”
+HIIT stands for High Intensity Interval Training and is pronounced “hit.”
 The name is cool and the impact of this style of training lives up to the name.

 Benefits Of HIIT Workouts

 HIIT workouts have been commonly practiced by athletes for years.
-Aside from this training being used for preparing for athletic competition HIIT has steadily been growing in the mainstream fitness community, but it’s something I’ve always kept as common practice in my own training.
+Aside from preparing for athletic competition HIIT has steadily been growing in the mainstream fitness community, but it’s something I’ve always kept as common practice in my own training.

 If you’ve been looking to change up your training, or are steadily working to kick things into the high gear then here are a few reasons you need to start implementing HIIT workouts into your program in case you have been on the fence about it!